arcobalenoi27/react-practice-demo/README.md

 react-redux-router | React.js, Redux | 使用React Router來練習routering | None

 ##Q&A
-Because my English is not so soothing, so if my English is wrong or strange, please let me know, it helps me out a lot.
+Because my English is not so soothing, so if my English is wrong or strange, please let me know, it helps me  a lot.